learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 Note that it has unstacked the multi-hierarchical structure of the `pivot` DataFrame by one level.
-Let's call it one more time and display the results!
+Let's call it one more time and display the results.

 In the cell below, set `pivot` equal to `pivot.unstack()` again, and then print the `pivot` object to see how things have changed.